Queen’s University Belfast, Medical School in Northern Ireland provides the Medicine (A100) and Dentistry (A200) courses

 AAA at A level and A in a fourth AS level subject including Chemistry plus at least one other from Biology/Maths/Physics or A*AA at A level including Chemistry and Biology/ Human Biology or A*AA at A level including Chemistry and either Maths/Physics and AS level Biology grade B.

 Advanced Highers required varies from AA–AAA, Chemistry (Grade A) plus a grade A in at least one from Physics, Biology and Maths are required.
+The grade required is dependent on the Scottish highers achieved, the table shows what grades are required:

 36 points overall, including 6,6,6 at Higher level.
 Higher level Chemistry and Biology required.
 If Physics is not offered as part of the IB then a pass in GCSE Physics or Double Award Science, or equivalent, is required.